 - The strength of the evidence against you

-- Whether the Gardai object to you being granted bail
+- Whether the Gardaí object to you being granted bail

-People who cannot be accepted as sureties or bails-persons
+People who cannot be sureties or bails-persons

-- your solicitor
+- The accused's solicitor

-- those under 18 years of age
+- People under 18 years of age

-- those in custody
+- People in custody

-- those with previous convictions
+- People with previous convictions

-Refusal of Bail
+Refusal of bail

-- the strength of the case against the accused;
+- The strength of the case against the accused

-- the prospect of a reasonably speedy trial;
+- The prospect of a reasonably speedy trial

-- the opposition of the Attorney General;
+- The opposition of the Attorney General

 Consequences of breaching a bail bond

-- If you do not appear in court as agreed, a bench warrant will be issued for your arrest.
-This means that the Gardai have been ordered to arrest you and bring you before the court.
+- A bench warrant will be issued for your arrest.
+This means that the Gardaí have been ordered to arrest you and bring you before the court.

-- You will be refused bail in the future.
+- You will be refused bail in the future

 How to apply